kunalroute/bridges-server/README.md

 isDeposit:  boolean
 amount: BigNumber
 ```
-If your bridge is on 2 chains you can create adapter for 1 chain and track both deposits and withdrawals
+If your bridge is on 2 chains you can create an adapter for 1 chain and track both deposits and withdrawals
 ```ts
 const  adapter: BridgeAdapter = {
 ethereum:  constructParams("ethereum"),